detrin/tkinter-photo-labelling/README.md

-# tkinter-photo-labelling
+# Qt photo labelling
-Python program using Tkinter GUI for labelling photos and parts of photos.
+In progress.